 (4) Copies of the candidate's scholarly and creative work with, when applicable, a characterization of the journals in which or the press by which the work was published.

-(5) (Note that in October 1998, the faculty voted that evaluations of teaching are to be requested of all students from every course, including every honors and special topics course taught by an untenured faculty member.
-These evaluations are to be signed and are normally to be solicited in essay format in all classes in the final week of each semester on a form to be devised by the instructor in collaboration with the department.
-After the submission of grades they will be made available to the instructor without the names of the respondents.)
+(5) Note that, by faculty vote, evaluations of teaching are to be requested of all students from every course, including every honors and special topics course taught by a tenure-track faculty member.
+These evaluations are to be signed and are normally to be solicited in essay format in all classes in the final week of each semester on a common evaluation form approved by the faculty (voted by the faculty, May 23, 2019).
+After the submission of grades they will be made available to the instructor without the names of the respondents.
 All written evidence used to evaluate teaching effectiveness including the semester-end evaluations solicited from students in all courses, the retrospective letters solicited at the time of reappointment review, and the retrospective letters solicited at the time of tenure review from all current and former students taught since the time of reappointment.
 The department letters soliciting letters from students should be included with their responses.
 Solicitation of retrospective letters must include all students from every course, including every honors and special topics course taught by the candidate (voted by the faculty, October 1998).
 Each person asked to write such a letter should be informed that his or her response will be treated as confidential by the college.
-Reviews and ratings from informal and commercial websites, or any other anonymous materials are inadmissible as evidence (voted by the faculty, May 23, 2019).
+Reviews and ratings from informal and commercial websites, or any other anonymous materials, are inadmissible as evidence (voted by the faculty, May 23, 2019).

 (6) Letters from no fewer than six (6) and normally no more than eight (8), or in the case of joint appointments ten (10), external reviewers who are leading scholars or practitioners in the candidate's field, to be chosen equally from lists compiled by the candidate and the department(s) (voted by the faculty, May 1999); the department's letter of solicitation to them; and, a description of the process by which these persons were chosen as external reviewers, their qualifications, and their relationship, if any, to the candidate.